 Regardless of its uncertain origins, it appears Rocky Swamp was successful enough by 1828 to warrant the addition of roughly 20 acres (2), purchased from Zolliah R. Hutto and Mary L. Hutto.
 The original church burned in 1859 and was replaced by this sanctuary the next year (5).

 For approximately 30 years during the latter part of the twentieth century, Rocky Swamp Church was used only sporadically for annual or biannual services.
 In 2001, however, the vacant church was given a new lease on life as a ministry of the United Methodist Church.
 Now called the Rocky Swamp American Indian Ministries, the goal of the outreach program is to combine Christian worship with Native American culture.

-Services are led jointly by a Methodist minister and a Native American spiritual leader.
+Today, services are led jointly by a Methodist minister and a Native American spiritual leader.
 They combine elements of traditional Methodist worship with Native American traditions, such as those of the Cherokee and Lakota.
 The congregation is composed of people who have Native American backgrounds but are also Christians.
-Though the ministry is sponsored by the UMC, those who attend reflect a diversity of Christian beliefs.
+Though the ministry is sponsored by the United Methodist Church, those who attend embody a diversity of Christian beliefs.

-The below photos are from November of 2016, showing the church in a state of disrepair after suffering damage in late summer of 2016.
-The roof was damaged and the entrance was completely destroyed following a severe thunderstorm.
-Electrical wiring was also pulled from the church during the storm.
-United Methodist Volunteers In Mission Early Response Team is working with the church to repair the historic sanctuary.
+The below photos were taken in November 2016 and show the church after it suffered storm damage in August of that year.
+The roof was damaged and the entrance overhang destroyed.
+Electrical wiring was also pulled from the church.
+United Methodist Volunteers In Mission Early Response Team (UMVIM-ERT) worked with Rocky Swamp Church to repair the historic sanctuary.